Gihozo23/real-time-chat-app-frontend/README.md

+# Real-time chat application

+Building a responsive and user-friendly application where:

+- Users should be able to enter a chat room, send and receive messages to other users in real-time
+- Users should be able to see a list of chat rooms they can join.
+- Messages should be displayed in a chat window, grouped by conversation.

-# React + Vite
+## React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Started with a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: